 What is GPR in Commercial Real Estate?

 GPR, or gross potential rent, is the maximum amount of rent money an owner or investor can expect to make from a property during a specific time period.
-Unlike a rent roll, which complies all current rents from a property, gross potential rent assumes 100% occupancy, so it can be calculated by taking by adding together the market rent of every unit in a project.
+Unlike a rent roll, which compiles all current rents from a property, gross potential rent assumes 100% occupancy.
+It is calculated by by adding together the market rent of every unit in a project.

-For example, a property with 15 units, each with a market rent of $4,000 a month, would have a monthly GPR of $60,000.
-In order to determine market rent, an investor should take a look at similar properties in the same area in order to make an accurate estimate.
-By doing this, the investor can get a good idea of a how profitable a property might be before they decide to purchase it.
+For example, a property with 15 units, each with a market rent of $4,000 a month, has a monthly GPR of $60,000.
+In order to determine market rent, an investor should look at similar properties in the same area for an accurate estimate.
+By doing this, the investor gets a good idea of a property’s profitability before they decide to purchase it.